coronel08/HomeDepot_PriceScrape/README.md

 # HomeDepot_PriceScrape
 This project was created so that I could automatically update prices for several of our appliances/products automatically.
 Home Depot was our biggest competitor and to stay competitive with prices we would have to regularly adjust our prices baased on their sales.

+**Reminder that spreadsheet is from 2019 because that was when I created this project, so a lot of the products will probably no longer be in production.
+If anyone can get me the Whirlpool/ Maytag Vendor pricing list for this year this will probably be more helpfull.**  Unfortunately Covid affected our supply chain heavily and the business closed down as we were unable to receive supply and already had a lot of backordered and delayed sales.

 This Python script reads an excel sheet of all the products we received as a Distributor for Whirlpool and Maytag Appliances and returns the prices from Home Depot.
-We use to compare our prices manually so this saved us hundredrs of hours and helped us ensure we were giving the customers the best deal.
+We use to compare our prices periodically and manually so this saved us hundredrs of hours and helped us ensure we were giving the customers the best deal.

 ## Table of Contents